-\begin{theorem}[ {\cite[Theorem 2.1]{CKS2019}}] Let $f \in \F[\vecx,y]$ be a $(n+1)$--variate polynomial of degree $d$.
+\begin{theorem}[ {\cite[Theorem 2.1]{CKS2019}}] Let $f \in \F[\vecx,y]$ be an $(n+1)$-variate polynomial of degree $d$.
 Suppose $f$ can be computed by a depth-$\Delta$ circuit of size $s$.
 Then, any factor $g(\vecx,y)$ of degree $r$ that divides $f$ can be computed by a circuit of size $\poly(r^{\sqrt{r}},n,d,s)$ and depth $\Delta+O(1)$. \end{theorem} \begin{proof-sketch} The broad outline is still the reduction of factoring to approximating roots, same as in the proof of~\Cref{thm:factors-ideg-depth}.
 Consider the simple case when $g$ is a root of $f$.
-If $\deg_{y}(f) \geq n$, the earlier observation by Dvir et.al that there exists a $(\deg_{y}(f)+1)$--variate polynomial $\varphi_r$ that approximates $g$ up to degree $r$ becomes trivial since $g$ is already an $n$--variate polynomial.
+If $\deg_{y}(f) \geq n$, the earlier observation by Dvir, Shpilka and Yehudayoff that there exists a $(\deg_{y}(f)+1)$-variate polynomial $\varphi_r$ that approximates $g$ up to degree $r$ becomes trivial since $g$ is already an $n$-variate polynomial.

-However, irrespective of $\deg_y(f)$, Chou, Kumar and Solomon show that $\varphi_r$ can in fact be written as a $(r+1)$--variate, $\poly(r)$--sized, degree--$r$ polynomial $A_r$ in the (at most) $r$--th order partial derivatives of $f$~\cite[Lemma 5.3]{CKS2019}\footnote{A proof of closure of $\VNP$ under factoring also follows from here using closure properties of $\VNP$ under coefficient extraction and composition (see \cite[Claim 8.3 and Claim 8.4]{CKS2019}).}.
-Using the depth-reduction results mentioned at the beginning of this section, we can further squash this to a depth--$3$ circuit for $A_r$ of size $r^{O(\sqrt{r})}$.
-Composition with the depth--$\Delta$, $\poly(s,d,r)$--sized circuits for the partial derivatives results in a depth--$(\Delta+3)$ circuit for $\varphi_r$, from which we can extract $g$ using interpolation, as before.
+However, irrespective of $\deg_y(f)$, Chou, Kumar, and Solomon show that $\varphi_r$ can in fact be written as an $(r+1)$-variate, $\poly(r)$-sized, degree-$r$ polynomial $A_r$ in the (at most) $r$-th order partial derivatives of $f$~\cite[Lemma 5.3]{CKS2019}\footnote{A proof of closure of $\VNP$ under factoring also follows from here using closure properties of $\VNP$ under coefficient extraction and composition (see \cite[Claim 8.3 and Claim 8.4]{CKS2019}).}.
+Using the depth-reduction results mentioned at the beginning of this section, we can further squash this to a depth-$3$ circuit for $A_r$ of size $r^{O(\sqrt{r})}$ when the field has characteristic zero.
+Composition with the depth-$\Delta$, $\poly(s,d,r)$-sized circuits for the partial derivatives results in a depth-$(\Delta+3)$ circuit for $\varphi_r$, from which we can extract $g$ using interpolation, as before.

 The rest of the argument to lift this to a general factor remains almost the same as in \Cref{thm:factors-ideg-depth}.
-The argument does not need special handling of the leading coefficient as we do not need to worry about maintaining individual degree after the coordinate shift. \end{proof-sketch}
+The argument does not need special handling of the leading coefficient, as we do not need to worry about maintaining individual degree after the coordinate shift. \end{proof-sketch}